Reed-CompBio/spras/docs/contributing/index.rst

 Complete the ``Dockerfile`` in the ``docker-wrappers/LocalNeighborhood`` directory to create a Docker image.
-The PathLinker ``Dockerfile`` demonstrates how to begin with a Python image and copy files into the image with ``COPY``.
+The AllPairs ``Dockerfile`` demonstrates how to begin with a Python image and copy files into the image with ``COPY``.
 Browse the official `Python images <https://hub.docker.com/_/python>`__ to select a recent version of Python based on Alpine Linux, a small Linux distribution.
-Note that the PathLinker example uses an old version of Python, but this Local Neighborhood Docker image should be based on a more modern version of Python.
-In addition, not all pathway reconstruction algorithms are compatible with Alpine Linux, so the default Debian-based Python image is required.
-The ``Dockerfile`` does not need an ``ENTRYPOINT`` or ``CMD`` line.
-It will be used to run a Python command.
+This Local Neighborhood Docker image should be based on a more modern version of Python.

 Build the Docker image by running